Information for Employment Disputes

 Limitation Periods (can be different for employment issues)

-Please review this information about Limitation Periods before you start.
+Please review this important information about Limitation Periods.
 It’s about how long you have to take action on your problem.
 It’s very important.

 Gathering Your Information